joephinderink/SharePortation-Protocol--SPP-/geography/README.md

 Type of geography.
 These specific types are recommendations based on ones commonly defined by agencies.
 Others may be created by the Agency as needed, or the optional `geography_type` field may be omitted.

 `geography_type` does not imply policy or required actions by providers, but instead is for organizational and discovery purposes within the standalone Geography API.
-Geographies need to be referenced from other areas of MDS to be meaningfully applied.
+Geographies need to be referenced from other areas of  SPP to be meaningfully applied.

 | Value                | Description                          |
 | -----                | -----------                          |